tglucksmann/buybitcoinworldwide.github.io/_wallets/trezor.md

 summary: TREZOR launched in August 2014 as the first Bitcoin hardware wallet, offering secure cold storage plus the ability to spend with the convenience of a hot wallet.
 TREZOR is a small, key-sized device which connects to your computer with a USB cable.
 It stores your Bitcoin private keys offline and signs transactions.
 It can be safely used on a malware infected computer.
 TREZOR is compatible with a number of software wallets, including Mycelium, Electrum, and Multibit HD.
 weight: 9
 ---
-TREZOR launched in [August 2014](http://satoshilabs.com/news/2014-08-07-trezor-sales-launched-buytrezor-com/) as the first Bitcoin [hardware wallet](/wallets/hardware-wallets/), offering secure cold storage plus the ability to spend with the convenience of a hot wallet.
-TREZOR is a small, key-sized device which connects to your computer with a USB cable.
+[TREZOR](http://buybitcoinww.co/TREZOR_Wallet){:rel="nofollow"} launched in [August 2014](http://satoshilabs.com/news/2014-08-07-trezor-sales-launched-buytrezor-com/) as the first Bitcoin [hardware wallet](/wallets/hardware-wallets/), offering secure cold storage plus the ability to spend with the convenience of a hot wallet.
+[TREZOR](http://buybitcoinww.co/TREZOR_Wallet){:rel="nofollow"} is a small, key-sized device which connects to your computer with a USB cable.
 It stores your Bitcoin private keys offline and signs transactions.
 It can be safely used on a malware infected computer.

 TREZOR is compatible with a number of wallets, including [Electrum](/wallets/electrum/), MultiBit HD, and [GreenAddress](/wallets/greenaddress/) on desktop, [GreenBits](/wallets/greenbits/) and [Mycelium](/wallets/mycelium/) on Android, and [myTREZOR.com](https://mytrezor.com) on the web.
 Use the [TREZOR Chrome extension](http://doc.satoshilabs.com/trezor-apps/extension.html) to manage your device.

-TREZOR can also be used as a secure login device on a [number of websites](http://doc.satoshilabs.com/trezor-apps/index.html).
+[TREZOR](http://buybitcoinww.co/TREZOR_Wallet){:rel="nofollow"} can also be used as a secure login device on a [number of websites](http://doc.satoshilabs.com/trezor-apps/index.html).

 ##Security
 {: .security .wallet-sections}
-TREZOR provides top-notch security for bitcoin, protecting against both physical and virtual theft.
+[TREZOR](http://buybitcoinww.co/TREZOR_Wallet){:rel="nofollow"} provides top-notch security for bitcoin, protecting against both physical and virtual theft.

 TREZOR is an HD wallet where you control the private keys, so an entire wallet can be backed up with the 24 words generated on setup.
 The original 24-word seed is generated using RNG from the device and the computer.
-The seed is generated offline and displayed on the TREZOR's screen, which ensures that the seed is never on an internet-connected device.
+The seed is generated offline and displayed on the [TREZOR's](http://buybitcoinww.co/TREZOR_Wallet){:rel="nofollow"} screen, which ensures that the seed is never on an internet-connected device.

 A PIN code is required on setup, and required for spending.
 After each incorrect guess the wait between guesses is raised by a power of two.
 Making 30 guesses would take [17 years](http://doc.satoshilabs.com/trezor-faq/threats.html).